Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_5_plan.md

-# Week 2, Day 5: Friday,
+# Week 2, Day 5: Friday, July 22, 2022
 ## Synopsis

-Finishing up.
-In the first session, participants will discuss and reflect upon the
+Finishing up (dessert and coffee?).
+In the first session, participants will discuss
-                modeling choices made in development of the laboratory edition.
+                and reflect upon the modeling choices made in development of the laboratory edition.
                 These choices influence every part of the edition workflow, which participants will explore as they present on the interfaces, visualizations, and features they developed as part of their hands-on sessions, as well as their plans to apply their new skills to their own edition work.
-Finally, we survey resources for further education, and also allocate one-on-one time with instructors for participants to discuss application of what they have learned and developed in the Institute into their own editions.
+Finally, we survey resources for further education, and participants have the opportunity to present to the whole group about their application of Institute concepts in their own editions.

 ## Outcome goals
+* Revisit conceptual decisions and alternatives.
+* Revisit technical decisions and alternatives.
+* Collaborate on your edition ideas with other participants.
+* Present your own edition.

 ## Legend